Home / Immersion Cooling

 2. What is the difference between single-phase and two-phase immersion cooling?

-3. What is the current challenge for immersion cooling adoption?
+3. What is the current challenge for immersion cooling data center adoption?